OhligerJ/curology-tmdb-project/README.md

 `npm install --save jquery`
 `npm install --save bootstrap`
 `npm install --save prop-types`
+`npm install --save react-infinite-scroller`

+Then you can run `npm start` per the create-react-app bootstrapping instructions suggest

 ### Compiling SCSS into CSS

 I chose to use VSCode's Live Sass Compiler extension to compile SCSS into CSS.
 You're options may vary depending on your code editor

+### Challenges

+- Learning React.
+React is incredibly powerful, and does things differently than I have previously done them with jQuery or raw Javascript.
+It's power is undeniable, and I have been learning a lot about React while working on this project
+- Navigation.
+I was initially led astray by a convoluted pagination extension.
+Utilizing infinite scroll hasn't been easy, either, but I was eventually able to understand it
+- Some movies don't come with posters.
+I chose to use a dummy image if it did not

+### Design Decisions

+- I liked the simple layout in the example, so I mostly attempted to copy it.
+I tend to be a bit of a minimalist, so I chose to go with an number for the average score rather than using the star method.
+- Getting the query URL working was simple, so I tried to make it both prominent but not overly attention-grabbing

+### Future Improvements

+- I would deepen my learning of React in order to place the query URL in the browser URL rather than making it a visible string on the page
+- Testing across all devices to ensure full device compatibility.
+Not do-able for a 2-3 hour code test
+- Add user options.
+Right now, they can only search by title.
+Users are likely to want to search for movies currently out, or movies soon to release, and a few sorting options (a common one might be sorting by average rating high to low)